mark9559/alx-system_engineering-devops/0x00-shell_basics/README.md

 deletes the file betty
 # 9.Bye bye My first directory
 deletes my first directory that is in the tmp directory
+# 10.Back to the future
+script that changes the working directory to previous one